 The Company has restated its audited consolidated financial statements for the years ended December 31, 2016 and 2015 for the matters described below.
-The effects of these restatement adjustments on (i) the Company's Consolidated Balance Sheet at December 31, 2016, (ii) the Company's Consolidated Statement of Operations for the years ended December 31, 2016 and 2015, (iii) the Company's Consolidated Statements of Stockholders' Equity for the years ended December 31, 2016 and 2015 and (v) the Company's Consolidated Statement of Cash Flows for the years ended December 31, 2016 and 2015 are presented in the Company's 2017 Form 10-K.
+The effects of these restatement adjustments on (i) the Company's Consolidated Balance Sheet at December 31, 2016, (ii) the Company's Consolidated Statement of Operations for the years ended December 31, 2016 and 2015, (iii) the Company's Consolidated Statements of Comprehensive Income for the years ended December 31, 2016 and 2015, (iv) the Company's Consolidated Statements of Stockholders' Equity for the years ended December 31, 2016 and 2015 and (v) the Company's Consolidated Statement of Cash Flows for the years ended December 31, 2016 and 2015 are presented in the Company's 2017 Form 10-K.

-The effects of the restatement adjustments on the Company's unaudited Condensed Consolidated financial statements as of June 30, 2016 and for the three and six month periods then ended are reflected in the tables below.
+The effects of the restatement adjustments on the Company's unaudited Condensed Consolidated financial statements as of September 30, 2016 and for the three and nine month periods ended are reflected in the tables below.